 - 57 percent of survey respondents indicated they had experienced harassment during their time working in N.J. politics.

-- Of the ten surveyed occupations, respondents indicated experiencing sexual misconduct from elected officials at the highest rates (22%).
+- Of the ten surveyed occupations, respondents indicated experiencing sexual misconduct from elected officials at the highest rates (22 percent).

 - 23 percent of respondents indicated experiencing “verbal remarks of a sexual nature,” closely followed by “sexist or misogynistic comments” (22 percent) and “unwanted touching” (15 percent).
 3 percent of respondents indicated that they experienced sexual assault or rape.